 Founder and CEO of The Music Man Project Charity

-see url David Stanley is a musical director, teacher, composer, pianist, percussionist, theatre organist and silent film accompanist.
-He studied at the Guildhall School of Music and Drama, King’s College London, the Royal Academy of Music and the Institute of Education.
-He holds a Post-Graduate Certificate in Education, a Master’s Degree in Musical Analysis and the National Professional Qualification for Secondary School Headship (NPQH).
+David Stanley is a charity CEO, disability rights campaigner, musical director, teacher and composer.
+He studied at the Guildhall School of Music and Drama, King’s College London, the Royal Academy of Music (learning piano under Patsy Toh) and the Institute of Education.
+He holds a Master’s Degree in Musical Analysis, a Post-Graduate Certificate in Education and the National Professional Qualification for Secondary School Headship (NPQH).